In digital age games makers still feel need to meet and greet

-Game developers such as EA, Activision Blizzard, Ubisoft and Sony are sitting on a treasure trove of client data that enables them to reach the right target group at the right time, yet every year in August they still flock to the Gamescom in Cologne to meet gamers in person.
+Game developers such as EA, Activision Blizzard (ATVI.O), Ubisoft (UBIP.PA) and Sony (6758.T) are sitting on a treasure trove of client data that enables them to reach the right target group at the right time, yet every year in August they still flock to the Gamescom in Cologne to meet gamers in person.

 Spanning an area the size of some 20 soccer pitches, Europe's largest videogames trade fair opened its doors on Thursday.
 It has been growing steadily every year and the 2013 convention with 340,000 visitors not just surpassed its predecessors but far exceeded the expected 275,000.